CaoRuiming/stash-extension/README.md

 If the current URL is not already present in the Stash, nothing will happen.

-**This action is performed lazily.**

 ### Stash Import

 This action takes a plain text file as input and replaces the current Stash with the contents of the file.
-All unapplied lazy modifications are also wiped out during the import process.

 The imported file must contain newline-separated URLs.
-Non-URLs are allowed, but they will be ignored.
+Non-URLs are allowed, but they will be filtered out automatically.

 ### Stash Export

 This action takes the current Stash and exports it as a plain text file.
 This file can be imported again later through the [Stash Import](#stash-import) function.
-The export process will apply all lazy modifications before creating the text file export.

 ## Project Philosophy